 One of the first things you notice, right after passing the diligent oyster shucker, is the meat locker.
 Large sides of beef hang on display and there's the glint of a mean looking slicer.

 This is why we love Rockpool.
-You can come for the view (over the Yarra and the nightly flame show), you can come for the ambiance (soft lights and savvy staff), you can come for the celebrity-chef brand.
+You can come for the view (over the Yarra and the nightly flame show), you can come for the ambiance (soft lights and savvy staff), you can come for the award-winning brand.
 But you can’t fail to be impressed by the beef.

 This is Neil Perry’s Melbourne extension of the Rockpool brand and it’s a great way to have an extravagant evening.
 Large numbers of diners bring bubbly murmurs and groups range from casino goers, to bright young things gearing up for a big night out.